sparkflows/sparkflows-docs/docs/rest-api-curl/workflow.rst

 Get Workflow Count
 ------------------

-Gets the count of the Workflow in application.
+Gets the count of the workflows in the given application.

 An example request for getting count of the Workflow::